 Spreadsheet of 67 Schools, and 16 School Visits

-A spreadsheet guru, Anna soon compiled a document listing 67 schools all over the San Antonio area.
+A spreadsheet mastermind, Anna soon compiled a document listing 67 schools all over the San Antonio area.
 She contacted each of the 67 by telephone, asking questions amassed from her lessons learned.
 As she listened to their responses and descriptions of what they offered to students and parents, Anna’s list of questions grew, allowing her to winnow down the schools that might best fit her family’s needs.
 Though the original target was charter schools, most of which are tuition-free, based on Anna’s research and recommendations, she also found a few tuition-based schools that piqued her interest.
 Her list of 67 narrowed to 30.

 Armed with new search criteria, in addition to her own, Anna felt sufficiently equipped to begin the next step: school visits.
 They would tell this evidence-based mother whether the schools’ self-assessments proved to be accurate.
 With Beau in tow and sometimes Buck—when his job responsibilities did not conflict with site visit dates—she set out on an in-person hunt.
 A recurring remark by Beau’s previous school teachers was that Beau was “the most energetic kid” they had ever seen and trying to find a school that felt comfortable with that energy was important to the parents.